erkanerol/erkanerol.github.io/content/post/restartable-pods.md

 When do we restart a thing?
 Why do we like restarting so much?
 Or do we like?
 We don't like it so much, but we often need it.
 Right?
 Why?
 Why restarting things is the best solution of all times?
 What is the magic touch?

 <u>Let's come to the point.
-Restarting works since it deletes temporary states inside the processes.
+Restarting works since it deletes temporary states inside processes.
 It works since we are not perfect in managing states and our codes may stick at some states because of unhandled states or some bugs.</u>

 <br>
 ## Cloud Native World